Rhino (character): Origin and early villainy

-When the treatments fail to return the Rhino to normal, he escapes P.E.G.A.S.U.S. and joins the Sinister Syndicate, fighting Spider-Man on multiple occasions.
+When the treatments fail to return the Rhino to normal, he escapes Project Pegasus and joins the Sinister Syndicate, fighting Spider-Man on multiple occasions.
 After the team falls apart, the Rhino is hired by the Kingpin under the belief that he can raise the money for more surgery.
 When he hears the Kingpin tell a group of scientists not to remove the Rhino suit, Sytsevich kidnaps one of their children until they complete the procedure.
 Sytsevich then requests a removable suit from Justin Hammer, allowing him to continue his life of crime.

 Hulk, in the bandaged disguise of "Bob Danner", plays baseball for the Florida Pistols when they compete against the Miami Emperors.
 One player on the Miami Emperors turns out to be Rhino under the alias of "Alex O'Hirn".
-A fight soon happens between both teams where the baseball players leave the field when they find out how strong "Bob Danner" and "Alex O'Hirn" are.
+A fight soon happens between both teams; the baseball players leave the field when they find out how strong "Bob Danner" and "Alex O'Hirn" are.

-Rhino is among the villains who accompany Klaw in his invasion of Wakanda.
-It takes the Wakandan Air Force to subdue Rhino.